mortenc/portfolio-jekyll/_projects/ymca-checkin-app.md

 In order to uncover potential technological solutions I dug into researching the portable barcode scanner space, together with one of our developers.
 We found several potential solutions that could largely be divided into two groups: software or hardware scanners.

-{% include project-image.html type="wide" file="ymca-prototype-video-thumb.jpg" caption="We designed several prototypes to ensure that the interactions felt smooth and natural." %}
+{% include project-image.html type="grid" file="ymca-prototype-video-thumb.jpg" caption="We designed several prototypes to ensure that the interactions felt smooth and natural." %}

 A deciding factor for choosing a solution was speed – if the scanning process was not fast, it would not help YMCA solve their issues during peak hours.
 So while our developer began to set up to performance tests for both software and hardware scanning, I began mapping out user flows and sketching initial designs for both scenarios.